orange-lang/orange-docs/properties.md

     var polly = Pet(Species.Parrot, "Polly", 1)
     println("Polly's age: {polly.Age}") // valid, as a getter is defined for Age. polly.Age = 2 // valid, as a setter is defined for Age

+If the type of the property is ommited, it is inferred from the get.

+The shorthand blocks can be used as well with properties.
+Using that format will cause the getter and setter to access and modify the expression.
+It's useful if you want to have placeholders for accessing private members where custom code may be added later.
+Our three properties could be replaced with the following:

+	// Typed ommited for inferrence, but could be defined explicitly public property Species: species
+	public property Name: name
+	public property Age: age

+Note that the expression of the short-hand property block must be an lvalue to compile properly.

 Getters and setters are functions, so any code can be executed in them.
 In a setter, `value` is defined as the new value being assigned to the property.
 It can be ignored if desired.